Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 In my totally interactive Google map, that I uploaded from my own personal Camino steps, I placed albergues/hotels/cafés on the map for your convenience.

-Below is the elevation profile starting at the Bar Triplo Jota, (see the map above), where we rejoined the Camino from Condeixa-a-Nova.
-Of course, the bar was closed at 7:30 in the morning.
+Below is the elevation profile starting just past the Bar Triplo Jota, (see above map), where the Camino continues from the turnoff to the Albergue de Conímbriga

 There are some upsy downsies on this day with a nice downhill jaunt into Coimbra at the end, to join the Mondego River.